antaresproject/docs/docs/services/twig.md

 ## Introduction

-Twig is a system of templates that supports designing the layer of applications' presentation.
+Twig is a system of templates that support designing the presentation layer of applications.
 It is characterized by reliability, simplicity, and complex configuration.
 More information can be found on the [website](http://twig.sensiolabs.org/documentation).

-> The [Twig](https://twig.sensiolabs.org/) extensions defined by the module should be placed in `src/modules/<module_name>/src/Twig/` directory (e.g. `src/modules/sample_module/resources/lang/en/messages.php`).
-Predefined extensions are located in `src/core/src/utils/twig/`.
+> The [Twig](https://twig.sensiolabs.org/) extensions defined by module should be placed in `src/modules/<module_name>/src/Twig/` directory (e.g. `src/modules/sample_module/resources/lang/en/messages.php`).
+Predefined extensions is located in `src/core/src/utils/twig/`.

 ## Configuration

-The configuration file responsible for the twig's setup can be found in the location:
+The configuration file which is responsible for the twig's setup can be found in the location:

 ```bash
 resources\config\twigbridge.php
 ```

-Implementation in the system uses a [vendor](https://github.com/rcrowe/TwigBridge) where the detailed description of the full functionality can be found.
+Implementation in the system is using a [vendor](https://github.com/rcrowe/TwigBridge) where the detailed description of full functionality can be found.

 ## Functions